m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 In the Julia implementation we need to define the `Point2D` data structure, which is set as a subtype of the convenient `FieldVector` structure of the `StaticArrays` package, which allow all arithmetics to work out of the box for this type of point.
 We use also the `Printf` package to write the coordinates, and import the `norm`  function from `LinearAlgebra` (which is available by default in Julia), although writting a custom `norm` function would be trivial and equilvalent.
 We also defined a custom function to generate random points, and the code ends with the explicit call to the main function with the desired number of steps.

-On the Fortran side a simple function to return a random number was defined and a function to compute the norm of a vector of the desired dimension was required.
+On the Fortran side we define the type of floats of the package explicitly.
+A simple function to return a random number was defined and a function to compute the norm of a vector of the desired dimension was required.

 <table width=100%>
 <tr><td align=center><b>Julia</b></td><td align=center><b>Fortran</b></td></tr>